Open-JCOD/jcod-react-parser/README.md

 ### How to use

-import the JcodParser and use like any other React component :
+import the JcodParser and use like any other React component:

 ```JavaScript
 import JcodParser from 'jcod-react-parser'